Oklahoma Pregnancy Discrimination Attorney

 - Circumstantial evidence means that you have enough evidence to let a jury or judge infer discrimination based on the circumstances.
 An example of circumstantial evidence would be the business deviating from its standard policies, or acting in a way that doesn’t make good business sense.
 Timing can also be crucial – if you notice your employer acting differently around you shortly after learning of your pregnancy, this could be circumstantial evidence of discrimination.

-Your Pregnancy Discrimination Attorney in Tulsa
+Your Pregnancy Discrimination Attorney

 If you suspect you’ve been a victim of pregnancy discrimination, it’s imperative to contact an attorney as soon as possible.
 A pregnancy discrimination lawsuit can help you compensate for financial losses, such as extra income you would have earned from a promotion.
 To learn more about discrimination lawsuits and see if you have legal grounds to a claim, contact us.